 The filming headquarters for this show were at Belfast Studios, but producers often took scenes out into the wild, using natural landscapes to bring these fictional characters and worlds to life.

 Game of Thrones Tours in Ireland

-Visiting Ireland without a car, or just don’t feel like driving around on your own?
+Visiting Ireland without a car, or just don’t feel like driving in Ireland on your own?
 You can join plenty of tours to have someone else be a tour guide while you relax and take pictures.
 Many of them include other popular tourist attractions as well, so you’ll get in plenty of sightseeing!

 - This GOT tour from Dublin includes stops in Belfast, Giant’s Causeway, and filming locations like the Dark Hedges and the Antrim Coast.

 - You’ll love this interactive Winterfell Trek that lets you put on winter cloaks, see video clips to see how certain scenes were filmed in the very place you’re standing at, and walk through crumbling 12th-century ruins.

 - This Northern Ireland tour will take you to the Dark Hedges, Cushendun Caves, and more while you learn fun facts about the show and even get to dress up in costumes for pictures if you want.